Getting active at Clumber Park

 Getting active and out and about on your bike, or with a walk or run, is the perfect way to explore the parkland, woods and lakeside views of Clumber Park.
 Accessible routes and woodland paths cover over 20 miles of beautiful trails through a variety of landscapes, offering routes for all ages and abilities to enjoy something new each time you visit.

-Our Cycle Hub is open on Mondays, Thursdays, Fridays and weekends from 10.00.
-We are open every day during Nottinghamshire school holidays.
+Our Cycle Hub is open from 10.00 at weekends, bank holidays and every day during Nottinghamshire school holidays.